Stock Break-Even Calculator

 Formulas

-When you add multiple purchase actions, the tool aggregates shares, cost, and fees across rows and then computes the final per share values.
+When you add multiple purchase rows, the tool aggregates shares, cost, commission, and tax across rows before computing the final per-share values.

 Factors and fees

-More purchases require accurate input for each action, especially when fees differ by trade size.
+• Multiple purchases: accurate input per row matters, especially when fees differ by trade size.

 Example workflow